 AMA is an international exchange program designed to communicate America’s rich musical contributions and diverse culture to audiences around the world.
-Approximately 9 ensembles will be selected to embark on a month-long, multi-country tour, where they engage with international audiences through public concerts, interactive performances with local musicians, lectures and demonstrations, workshops, jam sessions, and media interviews.
+Approximately 15 ensembles will be selected to embark on a 15-day multi-country tour, where they will engage with international audiences through public concerts, interactive performances with local musicians, lectures and demonstrations, workshops, jam sessions, and media interviews.

 The AMA Experience